 The agreement has an initial term of three years and automatically renews for successive two-year terms thereafter unless either we or Mr. Swygert give 90 days' notice of non-renewal prior to the end of any term.
-Under the terms of the agreement, Mr. Swygert is entitled to receive an annual base salary of \$325,000, which is re-evaluated annually by our compensation committee with the input of the Chief Executive Officer, but shall not be reduced to any amount under \$325,000.
-In fiscal year 2015, Mr. Swygert was entitled to an annual base salary of \$400,000.
+Under the terms of the agreement, Mr. Swygert will receive an annual base salary of \$325,000, which will be re-evaluated annually by our compensation committee with the input of the Chief Executive Officer, but shall not be reduced to any amount under \$325,000.